Tapetum lucidum: Birds

-Kiwis, stone-curlews, the boat-billed heron, the flightless kākāpō, and many nightjars, owls, and other night birds such as the swallow-tailed gull possess a tapetum lucidum.
+Kiwi, stone-curlews, the boat-billed heron, the flightless kākāpō, and many nightjars, owls, and other night birds such as the swallow-tailed gull possess a tapetum lucidum.
 Nightjars use a retinal tapetum lucidum composed of lipids.

 In spiders

 Most species of spider also have a tapetum, which is located only in their smaller, lateral eyes; the larger central eyes have no such structure.
 This consists of reflective crystalline deposits and is thought to have a similar function to the structure of the same name in vertebrates.
 Four general patterns can be distinguished in spiders: